joellidin/drivel-server/README.md

 1. Create the secret in `gcloud`, either through the web ui or by using `gcloud secret create`.
-2. Add the secret name as a environment variable in `.env.dev`.
+2. Add the secret name as an environment variable in `.env-dev.yaml`.
+3. Update your `.env.yaml` file and run `just generate-dotenv`.
-3. Add the secret name to our pydantic [`Settings`](https://github.com/joellidin/drivel-server/blob/main/drivel_server/core/config.py).
+4. Add the secret name to our pydantic [`Settings`](https://github.com/joellidin/drivel-server/blob/main/drivel_server/core/config.py).
    It should be the same name as in step 2 but with lower case.
-4. Add the secret to our github iam policy for our CI
+5. Add the secret to our github iam policy for our CI
    ```bash
    gcloud secrets add-iam-policy-binding "<secret-name>"
    --project="reflog-414215" --role="roles/secretmanager.secretAccessor"
    --member="principalSet://iam.googleapis.com/projects/1024792190274/locations/global/workloadIdentityPools/github/attribute.repository/joellidin/drivel-server"
    ```
-5. Add the secret to our deploy recipe.
+6. Add the secret to our deploy recipe.
 You need to add this flag:
    ```bash
    --update-secrets={{GCP_SECRET_NAME}}={{GCP_SECRET_LOCATION}}:{{SECRET_VERSION}}
    ```